vafliik/pyforecast/README.rst

 Forecast is the fast and simple way to schedule your team across projects.

 As per `Forecast FAQ <https://help.getharvest.com/forecast/faqs/faq-list/api/>`_ there is not a *public API* for the app.
-This project uses the exposed backend API (looks like Forecas guys are OK with that)
+This project uses the exposed backend API (looks like Forecast guys are OK with that)

 * Free software: Apache Software License 2.0